 In his first season in the pinnacle of motorsport, in 2011, five finishes in the points helped cement his position in Formula One.
 Confirmed at Sauber for 2012, he claimed three podiums, including two second places, on his way to tenth in the Drivers’ Championship (66 points).
 Sergio demonstrated an incredible ability to extract the best out of the car in changing weather conditions, pushing eventual winner Fernando Alonso closely in Malaysia and performing incredible comebacks in Canada and Italy.

-A move to McLaren for 2013, replacing Lewis Hamilton alongside former World Champion Jenson Button, gave Sergio vital experience of the workings of a top team: 11 points finishes, including four consecutive ones in the final four races in the season, set him up as a consistent driver, earning him a place in the Sahara Force India Formula One team line-up for 2014.
+A move to McLaren for 2013, replacing Lewis Hamilton alongside former World Champion Jenson Button, gave Sergio vital experience of the workings of a top team: 11 points finishes, including four consecutive ones in the final four races of the season, set him up as a consistent driver, earning him a place in the Force India Formula One team line-up for 2014.

-2015 turned out to be an even better season for the young driver from Guadalajara: an impressive string of points finishes in the second part of the season, crowned with a podium performance at the Russian Grand Prix, saw Checo clinch a career-best ninth place in the standings (78 points) while propelling the team to fifth in the constructors’ championship.
+In 2015, an impressive string of points finishes in the second part of the season, crowned with a podium performance at the Russian Grand Prix, saw Checo clinch a career-best ninth place in the standings (78 points) while propelling the team to fifth in the constructors’ championship.
 It was a memorable year for Checo, who also experienced the emotion of taking part in his first home Grand Prix in Mexico.